yanpaulo/RestHttpClient/README.md

     throw;
 }
 ```
-Please note that ErrorHandler method won't be called again if the returned request also fails.

 ### Less common cases
-For less common cases, write your request using the `HttpRequestMessage` class and send it throuth one of the available `RestSendAsync` overloads:
+For less common cases, write your request using the `HttpRequestMessage` class and send it throuth one of the available `SendAsync` overloads:
 ```cs
 var json = "{ title: 'Lorem Ipsum', userId: 1 }";